Thermodynamics of Permutation-Invariant Quantum Many-Body Systems: A Group-Theoretical Framework: Thermodynamical quantities

 is the variance of the single-particle energy at infinite temperature.
 Note that we have $\langle\varepsilon\rangle = \frac{1}{d}\sum_{i=1}^d \varepsilon_i = 0$, since the single-particle Hamiltonian is traceless by assumption.
 Using the expansions \eqref{equ:PPFd} and \eqref{PPFs}, we find that the quantities \eqref{equ:SSEn}-\eqref{equ:freeEn} become

 in the limit $\beta_0\rightarrow\infty$ with

 We now consider an ensemble of spin-$s$ particles.
-By the same argument that we used before, the thermal state state of such an ensemble will almost exclusively occupy the maximum angular momentum subspace, for which $J=ns$, in the limit $\beta_0\gg 1$.
+By a similar argument to above, since the ground state belongs to the subspace of maximal angular momentum $J = ns$, the thermal state of such an ensemble will almost exclusively occupy this subspace in the limit $\beta_0 \gg 1$.
 The dimension of this subspace is given by $d_\text{max}= 2ns +1$, which is strictly smaller than the dimension of the symmetric subspace for $s>1/2$ and $n>1$.
 With the single-particle Hamiltonian $h= S^s_z$, the corresponding partial partition function becomes~\cite{Latune2019}

 as can be seen by expanding Eq.~\eqref{equ:partZSU2}.
 The asymptotic expressions for the internal energy, reduced entropy and reduced free energy can now be obtained by replacing $d_\text{sym}$ with $d_\text{max}$ and $q^d_n$ with